 The following is a summary description of the principal risks of investing in BEPIF.
 The order of the below risk factors does not indicate the significance of any particular risk factor.
 Complete information on the risks of investing in BEPIF is set out in the Prospectus.

 Risk of Capital Loss and No Assurance of Investment Return.
 BEPIF offers no capital protection guarantee.
 This investment involves a significant risk of capital loss and should only be made if an investor can afford the loss of its entire investment.
 There are no guarantees or assurances regarding the achievement of investment objectives or performance.
 This product does not include any protection from future market performance so you could lose some or all of your investment.
 If we are not able to pay you what is owed, you could lose some or all of your investment.
 A fund’s performance may be volatile.
 An investment should only be considered by sophisticated investors who can afford to lose all or a substantial amount of their investment.
 A fund’s fees and expenses may offset or exceed its profits.
-In considering any investment performance information contained in this website and the documents linked to it (“the Materials”), recipients should bear in mind that past performance is not necessarily indicative of future results.
+In considering any investment performance information contained in this website and the documents linked to it (“the Materials”), recipients should bear in mind that past performance does not predict future returns.